-In terms of the requirements of Section 92 (3) of the Act read with Rule 12 of the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return in the prescribed form MGT- 9 is attached herewith as Annexure II and forms part of this Report.
+In terms of the requirements of Section 92 (3) of the Act read with Rule 12 of the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return in the prescribed form MGT- 9 is appended herewith as Annexure II.

 2) Allotments against conversion of Foreign Currency Convertible Bonds (FCCBs):

-3) Allotments of Equity Shares under the Corporate Debt Restructuring (CDR) Package:
+3) Allotments of Equity Shares under the Debt Realignment Scheme (DRS) Package:

 The Company has neither issued equity shares with differential rights as to dividend, voting or otherwise nor any shares (including sweat equity shares) to the employees of the Company under any Scheme.